ietzel/RoR-stack_sci-fi-RPG/README.md

-Install ngrok, start server by opening a terminal to enter the command node server.js, and lastly open a second terminal to use the second command ngrok http 3000 (which will generate a URL).
+Install ngrok, start server by opening a terminal to enter the command node server.js, and lastly open a second terminal to use the second command ngrok http 3000 (which will generate a port forwarded URL).

 Multiplayer tutorial: https://www.youtube.com/watch?v=2hhEOGXcCvg